 Landslides in a changing climate (LASLI)

-Landslide processes in Central Europe are associated with high damage on road, railway and building infrastructure as well as casualties.
-While the general susceptibility to landslides is determined by geological and geophysical conditions, meteorological factors frequently determine the triggering of the hazard.
-High soil moisture preconditions, caused by rapid snow melt or abundant precipitation, followed by high intensity rainfall have been identified as important triggers.
+Slope failure processes (e.g. landslides, rockfall) in Central Europe are associated with high damage on road, railway and building infrastructure as well as casualties.
+While the general susceptibility for such events is determined by geological and geophysical conditions, meteorological factors frequently determine the triggering of the hazard.
+High moisture preconditions, intensive precipitation and processes related to frost have been identified as important triggers.

 LASLI is a subproject within ClimXtreme.
 It is conducted in collaboration with the research group Applied Physical Geography at the University of Vechta.

 K.M.
 Nissen, S. Rupp, T.M.
 Kreuzer, B. Guse, B. Damm and U. Ulbrich, 2022: Quantification of meteorological conditions for rockfall triggers in Germany, Nat.
 Hazards Earth Syst.
 Sci., 22, 2117–2130, https://doi.org/10.5194/nhess-22-2117-2022.

 K.M.
 Nissen, M., Wilde, M., Kreuzer, T. M., Wohlers, A., Damm, B., and Ulbrich, U.: A decrease in rockfall probability under climate change conditions in Germany, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-94, 2023. (under review)